 • Indicate what you have read and what you have not yet read.
 Indicate why you think sources are promising and relevant, what they contain or what you think they contain.

-• Most complete proposals will (at this stage) include at least a dozen substantial sources of information.
+• Most complete proposals will (at this stage) include at least a dozen substantial sources of information, with annotations.

 • If you are in doubt about the proper format for citation, consult the journal American Quarterly in the library to see the format that their articles use.

 • We strongly recommend that you own and read a copy of John Trimble’s Writing with Style (2nd edition).
 If you heed his advice, you will be a much better, more persuasive writer.

 7) PROVIDE us with a list of courses you have taken that have given you the background and tools necessary for this project, and tell how they're prepared for you.

 Students must obtain the signature of at least one advisor as well as any technical advisors on the American Studies Prospectus Cover Page (see link at the top of this page) and submit this with your prospectus.
 The signature of your advisor(s) does not constitute approval from the program.

-New 2013-Electronic submission for the comps proposal is due by 5pm on Friday of sixth week of fall term on the AMST 400 Comps Moodle site.
+Electronic submission for the comps proposal is due by 5pm on Friday of sixth week of fall term (October 24th) on the AMST Class of 2015 Moodle site.
 Seniors should make sure they have access to this site well before the due date.
 Any problems, contact tlittle asap.

-Working closely with your AMST 399 professor and your advisor on multiple drafts of the prospectus is an important aspect of this process.
+Working closely with your AMST 399 professor and your advisor on multiple drafts of the proposal is an important aspect of this process.
 The student and advisor should agree on a schedule for submission of drafts.
 Because the faculty committee will need to read all of the proposals, discuss them, and reach a decision in a very short time, no feedback will be given other than Approved or Rejected.
 There will be no appeals on the decision of the committee.